ethereum/ethereum-org-website/src/content/guides/how-to-register-an-ethereum-account/index.md

 **Can I send bitcoin to an Ethereum address, or ether to a Bitcoin address?**

-- No you cannot, you need two different accounts.
+- No you cannot, you need two different accounts and receiving addresse with a different format altogether.

 **Is having my own wallet safer than keeping my funds on an exchange?**

 - Yes, this is a much safer option because nobody else will have access to your funds.
 There are unfortunately many examples of failed exchanges that filed for bankrupcy and lost users' savings.
 Hacks, frozen accounts or blocked withdrawals are some other common risks.
 Owning a wallet (with a recovery phrase) is the best way to safeguard your assets.
+If you have a poorly backed up recovery phrase, you're potentially at higher risk than if you had left your money on the exchange though.
+Make sure to store your recovery phrase well.

 **If I own an ETH address, do I own the same address on other blockchains?**

-- You can use the same address on many popular blockchains (if you have the type of wallet with a recovery phrase).
+- You can use the same address on all EVM compatible blockchains (if you have the type of wallet with a recovery phrase).
 This [list](https://chainlist.org/) will show you which blockchains you can use with the same address.
 Some blockchains like Bitcoin are completely separate and you will need a different address with a different format.
 If you have a smart contract wallet you should check its product website for more info on what blockchains are allowed.

 **If I lose my phone/hardware wallet, do I need to use the same wallet app again to recover the lost funds? **